 SEQUENTIAL CIRCUITS DRUMTRAKS (1984)

-The Drumtraks was the first digital drum machine to feature the MIDI interface that was proposed by Sequential Circuits’ Dave Smith and later became industry standard.
+The Drumtraks was the first digital drum machine to feature the MIDI interface proposed by Sequential Circuits’ Dave Smith.
 But with a standard clock output as well, it was also compatible with older analogue synths.
-There were 13 sounds, each with programmable tuning and level control while it was also very straightforward to edit on.
+There were 13 sounds, each with programmable tuning and level control while editing was straightforward.
 It was used extensively by ULTRAVOX’s Warren Cann on the ‘Lament’ album and the standalone single ‘Loves Great Adventure’.
 Other users included PRINCE, GARY NUMAN and ORBITAL.

 Iconic Example Of Use: ULTRAVOX ‘White China’